DevExpress/devextreme-documentation/concepts/70 Data Binding/5 Data Layer/9 Getters And Setters/1 Getter And Setter Calling Options.md

 In the example above, the object held in the **person.address** property will contain only the **city** and **street** properties after the setter will be called.
 Other members will be lost.

-If you need to merge the new object passed to the setter with the object held in the property, pass an properties object containing the **merge** property set to true to the setter.
+If you need to merge the new object passed to the setter with the object held in the property, pass a properties object containing the **merge** property set to true to the setter.

     <!--JavaScript-->var setter = DevExpress.data.utils.compileSetter("address");
     setter(